 Tower of Single-Domed Chapel over the Well (Sergiyev Posad)

 Just like many other churches were built in Muscovite (Moscow) Baroque, this small chapel represents the tiered structure with octagonal shapes in its key elements.
-The tower ends in the octagonal tholobate (drum) with narrow lantern windows, crowned with gilded bulbous cupola (dome) and cross.
+The tower ends in the octagonal drum with narrow lantern windows, crowned with a gilded bulbous cupola (dome) and cross.
 Even the small cupola has facets making its shape octagonal.

 About Me in Short

 My name's Arthur Lookyanov, I'm a private tour guide, personal driver and photographer in Moscow, Russia.
 I work in my business and run my website Moscow-Driver.com from 2002.
 Read more about me and my services, check out testimonials of my former business and travel clients from all over the World, hit me up on Twitter or other social websites.
 I hope that you will like my photos as well.